AustinKKKK/IBM_OA/Readme.md

 Second, by using for loop, I created and update each gateways jobs.
 If a specific gate job is 0, for Java, I used a getOrDefault function,

-and for Go, I used an if statement for filtering it.# IBM_OA
+and for Go, I used an if statement for filtering it.

 ## 🚀 How to Run